Eazfuscator.NET 5.3 has been released just a few hours ago, and it brings a particularly useful feature: resource sanitization.

 The given Dropbox link is super helpful for developers who are working on the project.
 It gives them a valuable contextual hint, improves their productivity and lowers the chance of introducing a bug.

-The only problem is that you don't want to share those useful hints with your competitors.
+The only problem is that you probably don't want to share those useful hints with your competitors.
 So how to keep the highest productivity level without compromising the security?

 Just add the following obfuscation directive to your assembly: